Nonexistence of semiorthogonal decompositions and sections of the canonical bundle: in higher dimensions

-\begin{theorem} Let $X$ be a non-singular projective $n$-fold defined over $\bfk$ such that $X$ is a minimal model with $\kappa{(X)}=1$ and $p_g(X)>0$.
-Suppose $ \omega _X $ is semi-ample so that the canonical morphism $ f \colon X \to C $ exists.
-Suppose that for any scheme-theoretic fiber $X_c$ of $f$ we have $ \omega _{ X } | _{ X_c } \in \PPic^0 _{ X_c }. $ Then $D(X)$ admits no SOD. \end{theorem} \begin{proof} The assumption $p_g(X)>0$ implies that $ p_g ( \omega _{ X_c } ) > 0 $ holds for a general fiber $X_c$.
+The assumption $p_g(X)>0$ implies that $ p_g ( \omega _{ X_c } ) > 0 $ holds for a general fiber $X_c$.
 Since $X$ is irreducible and $C$ is a non-singular curve, the morphism $f$ is flat (\cite[Chapter III, Proposition 9.7]{Hartshorne}).
 Combined with the torsion-freeness \cite[Theorem 2.1]{MR825838} and the theory of cohomology and base change \cite[Chapter III, Theorem 12.11]{Hartshorne}, we see that the direct image $f_*\omega_X$ is an invertible sheaf.
 The natural injective morphism $ f^* f_* \omega_X \to \omega_X $ provides us with an effective divisor $E$ on $X$ which fits in the canonical bundle formula